Nicholas Edwards, Baron Crickhowell: Later career

 Lord Crickhowell was the sole chairman of the National Rivers Authority (NRA) from its inception in 1989 until its merger into the newly created Environment Agency in 1996.
 Although his was a direct political appointment from the Conservative government, Lord Crickhowell showed commitment to the principles of the NRA and the legislation that it enforced.
 He spoke in favour of the natural environment and supporting strong enforcement action against major corporate polluters.

 During the 1990s, Lord Crickhowell became a leading figure in the campaign for a permanent home for the Welsh National Opera in Cardiff.
 When the plans were rejected by the Government in 1995, he launched a public attack on his former Conservative colleagues.

 Lord Crickhowell sat in the House of Lords as a life peer for over 30 years from 1987 until his death in 2018, making his last appearance in September 2017.
 He had been associated with many British institutions, including the University of Wales, Cardiff (now Cardiff University), where he was awarded an honorary fellowship in 1984 and served as president from 1988 to 1998.
 He received an honorary LL.D. from the University of Glamorgan in 2001.

-Death
+Personal life and death

+In 1963, Edwards married Ann Healing, and they had three children.

-He died on 17 March 2018 at the age of 84.
+Edwards died from cancer in Battersea on 17 March 2018, at the age of 84.
 A memorial service was held at St Margaret's Church Westminster on 23 October 2018.